New York City Marathon canceled because of coronavirus - WHIZ News

-NEW YORK (AP) — The New York City Marathon, the world’s largest marathon, was canceled Wednesday because of the coronavirus pandemic, with organizers and city officials deciding that holding the race on Nov.
+NEW YORK (AP) — The New York City Marathon was canceled Wednesday because of the coronavirus pandemic, with organizers and city officials deciding that holding the race on Nov.
 1 would be too risky.

 “While the marathon is an iconic and beloved event in our city, I applaud New York Road Runners for putting the health and safety of both spectators and runners first,” Mayor Bill de Blasio said in a statement.
 “We look forward to hosting the 50th running of the marathon in November of 2021.”

-Last year’s marathon included a world record 53,640 finishers.
-Joyciline Jepkosgei of Kenya, the women’s world record holder in the half marathon, won last year’s race, her first-ever marathon, upsetting four-time champion Mary Keitany.
-Geoffrey Kamworor, also from Kenya, won the men’s event for the second time in three years.
+Last year’s marathon included a world record 53,640 finishers, with half marathon record-holder Joyciline Jepkosgei of Kenya winning her debut at the 26.2-mile distance.
+Geoffrey Kamworor won the men’s event for the second time in three years to complete the Kenyan sweep.

+“Let’s not waste this moment.
+Let us become stronger athletes, stronger communities and stronger world citizens,” 2017 winner Shalane Flanagan wrote on Instagram.

+“This I know, a setback is just a setup for a comeback.
+Please stay safe, visualize the streets of NYC in your training for 2021 and work hard when no one is looking, because it always pays off,” she wrote.
+“What’s the best way to cope with disappointment or grieve a lost goal??
+I say, go for a run.”

 “Cannot wait to compete in my next NYRR event, when it is safe to do so,” U.S. marathoner Emily Sisson tweeted Wednesday, adding a heart emoji.

-Runners registered for the 2020 marathon and others will be invited to participate in a virtual 26.2-mile race from Oct.
+Runners registered for this year’s race and others will be invited to participate in a virtual 26.2-mile (42.2 km) race from Oct.
 17-Nov.
-1. Further details will be released in July.
+1. Further details will be released in July, the event’s organizers said.

-The last time the New York City Marathon was canceled was in 2012, after Superstorm Sandy caused extensive damage in the city.
+The only other time the New York City Marathon was canceled was in 2012, when Superstorm Sandy caused extensive damage and strained the city’s public safety resources.
+Officials decided just two days before the race to call it off, angering runners who had traveled to the city from around the world after assurances that the event would go on.

-This year’s Berlin Marathon also was canceled Wednesday because of the pandemic.
-That race, one of the fastest marathons in the world, had been scheduled for Sept.
-27.

-Last month, the Boston Marathon was canceled for the first time in its 124-year history, and organizers announced a virtual event would be held instead, with participants who verify that they ran 26.2 miles (42.2 km) on their own receiving a finisher’s medal.
+The Sept.
+27 Berlin Marathon was also canceled on Wednesday, joining other major marathons to be scuttled because of the pandemic.
+Last month, the Boston Marathon was canceled for the first time in its 124-year history, with a virtual race planned as a substitute; the Tokyo Marathon went on in March but with only a couple hundred elite runners instead of a registered field approaching 38,000.

 More AP sports: https://apnews.com/apf-sports and https://twitter.com/AP_Sports